panther-labs/panther-analysis/STYLE_GUIDE.md

 ### Use dynamic functions

-Panther's [dynamic auxilliary functions](https://docs.panther.com/detections/rules/python#alert-functions-in-python-detections) are a powerful tool for programattically modifying alerts based on event criteria and should be used when appropriate.
+Panther's [dynamic auxiliary functions](https://docs.panther.com/detections/rules/python#alert-functions-in-python-detections) are a powerful tool for programattically modifying alerts based on event criteria and should be used when appropriate.

-### Use existing alert_context functions
+### Use existing `alert_context` functions

-Check for alert_context functions in global_helpers for the LogType you are developing against.
+Check for `alert_context` functions in `global_helpers` for the LogType you are developing against.
 Alert context can be extended in specific rules, for example:

 ```python
 from panther_base_helpers import aws_rule_context